gregtatum/inspector/articles/01-css-object-model.md

 ## The CSSStyleSheet

 The best way to begin tackling the problem of buliding a CSS inspector is knowing what the browser provides.
 The [CSSStyleSheet] is the basic unit to start exploring.
 It inherits from the [StyleSheet] (oh so C++).
 The `StyleSheet.webidl` already enumerates the properties that are accessible.
 Since this is an object model, it is helpful to start traveling down into it.
-A StyleSheet object represents all of the text in one file or the `.innerText` of a `<style>` node.
+A StyleSheet object represents all of the text in one file or the `.innerHTML` of a `<style>` node.

 The following represents what a CSSStyleSheet would represent.
 It's an interface to the internal representation of that structure.
-For instance `document.styleSheets[0].ownerNode` would be the `<style>` element, while `ownerNode.innerText` would be the actual text contents.
+For instance `document.styleSheets[0].ownerNode` would be the `<style>` element, while `ownerNode.innerHTML` would be the actual text contents.

 ```css
 <style>